-Byte(s) Byte(s) Description
+Byte(s) Description Length

 1 Cause tag 1

-2 Length (X) of bytes following.
-X=0, or $2 \le X \le 30$ 1
+2 Length (X) of bytes following. $X=0$ , or $2 \le X \le 30$ 1

-3 to X+2 Cause Х
+3 to X+2 Cause X

 The cause value is defined in the appropriate access technology specification.
 Radio Link Timeout is indicated by the Cause data object having a value part of zero length (only the Tag and Length components are sent).